10 min read

 An exception is where your super isn’t in a regulated fund, approved deposit fund or an exempt public sector scheme.
 Your trustee can claim super not held in these types of funds.
 Refer to your super fund provider if you are unsure which type of fund your super is in.

 During bankruptcy, super you receive as an income stream (e.g. a pension) forms part of your assessable income.
 If your income is over a set amount, you may need to make compulsory payments.

 Self-managed super funds

-Someone who is bankrupt can’t be a trustee of a self-managed super fund.
-If you have a self-managed fund you must advise your trustee.
+Someone who is bankrupt can’t be a trustee of a self managed super fund.
+If you have a self managed fund you must advise your trustee.
 You must cease acting in this position and notify the ATO within 28 days.
-See the ATO website for more information on removing yourself as a trustee.
+See the ATO website for more information about removing yourself as a trustee.

 Note: This information is a guide only, as the legal treatment of these payments can be complex.
 You may wish to seek your own legal advice.